raphaelbabilonia/Filament-Consumption-Tracker/docs/cloud_backup_guide.md

-# Google Drive Cloud Backup Guide
+# Google Drive Cloud Backup & Sync Guide

-This guide provides detailed information about using the Google Drive cloud backup feature in the Filament Consumption Tracker application.
+This guide provides detailed information about using the Google Drive cloud backup and synchronization features in the Filament Consumption Tracker application.

 ## Overview

-The cloud backup feature allows you to:
+The cloud backup and sync features allow you to:

 -  Back up your entire database to Google Drive
 -  Restore from previous backups with a simple click
--  Automatically back up when exiting the application
+-  Automatically sync your database on a schedule (hourly, daily, or on exit)
+-  Limit the number of backup files to save storage space
 -  Securely store your data in the cloud
+-  Access your data across multiple devices

 ## Setup

-Before using the cloud backup feature, you need to set up Google Drive API access.
+Before using the cloud features, you need to set up Google Drive API access.
 Please follow the detailed instructions in [google_drive_setup.md](./google_drive_setup.md).

 ## Using Cloud Backup

 ### Accessing the Cloud Backup Dialog

 1. Start the Filament Consumption Tracker application
-2. Go to the menu bar and select **File > Cloud Backup > Google Drive Backup**
+2. Go to the menu bar and select **File > Google Drive > Backup to Google Drive**
 3. This will open the Google Drive Backup dialog

 ### Authentication